JamieBort/Portfolio-Website/README.md

 - [ ] 7.
 Make it correct semantically.
 So that it is inclusive/web accessable.
 - [ ] 8.
 First build it for mobile users.

-  - [X] a.
+  - [X] 8a.
 For the showcase buttons give the option to load the site or go to the github repo.
 Use a modal box.

-  - [ ] b.
+  - [ ] 8b.
 Update the thumbnail images for the showcased work.

-  - [ ] c.
+  - [ ] 8c.
 Update my bio.

-  - [X] d.
+  - [X] 8d.
 Add .DS_Store and other files to the .gitignore file.

-  - [X] e.
+  - [X] 8e.
 Make sure the header background is tall enough for my phone.

-  - [X] f.
+  - [X] 8f.
 Make 'Jamie Bort' fill the width of the header.

-  - [X] g.
+  - [X] 8g.
 Make 'Jamie Bort' and 'Software Engineer' larger.

-  - [ ] h.
+  - [ ] 8h.
 Update modal styling.
 Header?
 Footer?
 No header?
 No footer?

-  - [X] i.
+  - [X] 8i.
 Remove all .DS_Store files from the repository.

-  - [X] j.
+  - [X] 8j.
 Minimize space around buttons.

-  - [ ] k.
+  - [ ] 8k.
 Update text in Contact section.

-  - [ ] l.
+  - [ ] 8l.
 Update text in Showcase section.

-  - [X] m.
+  - [X] 8m.
 Improve the look of the phone number and email buttons.

-  - [ ] n.
+  - [ ] 8n.
 Do I need a copyright in the footer?
 What do I need down there?.

-  - [X] o.
+  - [X] 8o.
 Address the spacing around the Medium and Currently Reading buttons relative to the three above it.
 Diminish it.

-  - [ ] p.
+  - [ ] 8p.
 The text "Let's connect.
 He would love to here from you.", "What's currently preoccupying him." and "What he is currently reading." is too small.

-  - [ ] q.
+  - [ ] 8q.
 Update the image in the modal so that it fills the dev.

-  - [ ] r.
+  - [ ] 8r.
 Style the two links in the modal so they're not at the top of the dev and so that they look better.

+  - [ ] 8s.
+The Meetup button and the phrase 'Triangle Adult Junior Developers' needs to be addressed.

 - [ ] 9.
 Then build it for tablet users.

-  - [ ] [next letter].
+  - [ ] 9a.
 [What needs to be addressed here?]

 - [ ] 10.
 Lastly build it for desktop users.

+  - [ ] 10a.
+Center phone number and email buttons under the social media icons.

-  - [ ] [next letter].
-[What needs to be addressed here?]
+  - [ ] 10b.

 - [ ] 11.
 Bug test.